iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/PDFs, PMFs.md

 ---
 ### **CDF**

-CDF, Cumulative frequency function models the probability, let $F(x)$ be the cumulative frequency function for random variable $X$, and let $f(x)$ be the PDF for the random variable $X$, then it's definition is:
+CDF, Cumulative frequency function models the probability, let $F(x)$ be th e cumulative frequency function for random variable $X$, and let $f(x)$ be the PDF for the random variable $X$, then it's definition is:

 $$
 F(a) = \mathbb{P}\left(X \le a\right) = \int_{-\infty}^{a} f(x)dx